-Industrial and organizational psychology is scientific study of employees, workplaces, and organizations.
+Industrial and organizational psychology is the scientific study of employees, workplaces, and organizations.

 The Industrial aspect focuses on improving, evaluating, and predicting job performance while the Organizational aspect focuses on how organizations impact and interact with individuals.

-- hiring practices, defining and measuring job performance, preparing people to be successful in their jobs, promoting job safety, increasing job satisfaction, and structuring the organization to allow high achievement. - Efficient:- Making good, thorough, or careful use of resources; not consuming extra; making good use of time or energy. - Attribute:- A characteristic or quality of a thing.
+I/O psychologists look at things such as hiring practices, defining and measuring job performance, preparing people to be successful in their jobs, promoting job safety, increasing job satisfaction, and structuring the organization to allow high achievement.

+Initiant: Making good, thorough, or careful use of resources; not consuming extra; making good use of time or energy.

+Attribute: A characteristic or quality of a thing.